-The City's Transportation Division completed a preliminary trip-generation analysis for the proposed eight-unit project.
-The total daily trip projections (114 daily trips) indicate that the proposed development would generate more trips compared to the existing light industrial uses.
-The average daily trips for the light industrial building (assuming a 0.25 FAR for the 0.46-acre site) equates to 34 daily trips (average daily rate for light industrial is 6.97 trips per 1,000 square feet of gross building area).
+The Transportation Division completed a preliminary trip generation analysis to compare the proposed nine-unit project to existing transportation conditions.
+The projections (128 total daily trips) indicate that the proposed development would generate more trips compared to the existing light industrial use (21 daily trips).
 A transportation impact study is required for all development projects that generate 50 or more vehicle trip ends during a peak hour.
-As indicated in Table 3 below, the proposed project does not meet the peak hour trip criteria that requires a transportation impact study; however, the project will be subject to traffic impact fee to account for the proposed increase in total daily trips.
+As indicated below in Table 3, the maximum peak hour trips anticipated for the project is 11 trips in the AM peak hour period, and 14 trips in the PM peak hour period.
+Although the project does not necessitate a transportation impact study, the project will be subject to traffic impact fees to account for the proposed increase in total daily trips.